-We have audited the financial statements of the governmental activities, the aggregate discretely presented component unit, and each major fund of the Camdenton R-III School District, as of and for the year ended June 30, 2012, which collectively comprise Camdenton R-III School District's basic financial statements and have issued our report which was modified for the modified cash basis of accounting thereon dated November 2, 2012.
+We have audited the financial statements of the governmental activities and each major fund of the Camdenton R-III School District, as of and for the year ended June 30, 2012, which collectively comprise Camdenton R-III School District's basic financial statements and have issued our report which was modified for the cash basis of accounting thereon dated November 2, 2012.
 We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.